 When it's taking an extremely extended amount of time to get over someone, it can sometimes feel like the end will never come.
 You get so used to missing them that it feels like no progress is ever being made.
 But if you're deep in the trenches of longing right now, know this: You need to feel this way to eventually get the closure you need.

-"As the poet Robert Frost wrote, 'the only way round is through,'" Burke says.
+"As the poet Robert Frost wrote, 'the best way out is always through,'" Burke says.
 "The only way to 'get over' a breakup like any other suffering we experience in life is to fully go through it, and that means letting ourselves feel and express the pain, to allow ourselves to grieve for what we've lost. … It may be a cliché, but time does help heal most wounds.
-The first step in healing from a broken heart is to engage with the pain, recognize it, and acknowledge what we've lost.
-Only by doing that can we hope to truly and honestly move on."

 You're heading in the right direction, McBain says, once you've "gained more insight into what happened, when you're not so emotional about the breakup, when you can acknowledge your part in what happened, when you can start to consider dating again, [and] when you've grieved the loss of this relationship."